protonemedia/laravel-splade-docs/form-checkbox.md

 <x-splade-checkbox name="newsletter" value="mailchimp" label="Subscribe to newsletter" />
 ```

-If you have a fieldset of multiple checkboxes, you can group them together with the `x-splade-group` component.
-This component has an optional `label` attribute and you can set the `name` as well.
-This is a great way to handle the validation of arrays.
-If you disable the errors on the individual checkboxes, it will one show the validation errors once.
-The  component has a `show-errors` attribute that defaults to `true`.
+If you have a fieldset of multiple checkboxes, you can group them with the `x-splade-group` component.
+A group is a great way to handle the validation of arrays.
+If you disable the errors on the individual checkboxes, it will show the validation errors once.
+The [group component](/form-group.md) has a `show-errors` attribute that defaults to `true`.

 ```blade
 <x-splade-group name="interests" label="Pick one or more interests">